 We have worked with our Conservator to, among other things, help distressed homeowners and we have implemented a number of steps that include extending foreclosure timelines and additional efforts to modify and restructure Mortgages.
-On February 18, 2009, President Obama announced the Homeowner Affordability and Stability Plan, designed to help in the housing recovery, promote liquidity and housing affordability, expand our foreclosure prevention efforts and set market standards.
+On February 18, 2009, President Obama announced the Homeowner Affordability and Stability Plan (the "HASP"), designed to help in the housing recovery, promote liquidity and housing affordability, expand our foreclosure prevention efforts and set market standards.
 The Obama administration announced that the key components of the plan are providing access to low-cost refinancing for responsible homeowners suffering from falling house prices, creating a \$75 billion homeowner stability initiative to reach up to three to four million at-risk homeowners and supporting low mortgage rates by strengthening confidence in Freddie Mac and Fannie Mae.
-On March 4, 2009, the Obama administration announced additional details about these initiatives under the Making Home Affordable Program (the "MHA Program").
+On March 4, 2009, the Obama administration announced additional details about these initiatives under its Making Home Affordable Program (the "HAP").

-Under the MHA Program, Freddie Mac is carrying out initiatives to enable eligible homeowners to refinance Mortgages and to encourage modifications of Mortgages for eligible homeowners who are in default and those who are at risk of imminent default, including the following:
+Under the HAP, Freddie Mac will carry out the following initiatives to enable a large number of homeowners to refinance Mortgages and to encourage modifications of Mortgages for both homeowners who are in default and those who are at risk of imminent default:

-- Home Affordable Refinance initiative.
+Streamlined refinance initiative.
 We call our initiative in this area our "Relief Refinance Program."
 Under this program, we have set forth the terms and conditions under which we will purchase refinancings of Mortgages we own or guarantee.
-Borrowers under "Relief Refinance Mortgages" must be current on their original Mortgages.
-Certain eligible borrowers applying for Relief Refinance Mortgages may be subject to streamlined underwriting procedures and, for certain eligible Mortgages, the value of eligible properties may be determined using an automated valuation model.
-The loan to value ("LTV") ratio on fixed-rate Relief Refinance Mortgages may be more than 105% and equal to or lower than 125%.
-A Relief Refinance Mortgage may be without mortgage insurance if the original Mortgage did not bear mortgage insurance.
-Relief Refinance Mortgages must be originated on or before June 30, 2011. - Home Affordable Modification initiative.
-We call our initiative in this area our "Home Affordable Modification Program" or "HAMP."
-Under this program, our servicers offer eligible borrowers in owner-occupied homes who are delinquent or who are current but at risk of imminent default on their Mortgages modifications that reduce their monthly principal and interest payments on their Mortgages.
-HAMP seeks to provide a uniform, consistent regime that servicers can use in modifying Mortgages to prevent foreclosures.
-Under HAMP, servicers that service Mortgages are provided incentives to reduce at-risk borrowers' monthly Mortgage payments to a minimum of 31% of gross monthly income, which may be achieved through a variety of methods, including interest rate reductions, term extensions and principal forbearance.
-Borrowers are subject to a trial period under which they are required to remit a number of monthly payments that are an estimate of the anticipated modified payment amount.
-After successfully meeting the requirements of the trial period, a borrower's Mortgage is modified.
-We bear the full cost of these modifications and do not receive a reimbursement from Treasury.
-Servicers are paid incentive fees both when they originally modify a loan, and over time, if the modified loan remains current.
+Borrowers under "Relief Refinance Mortgages"SM must be current on their original Mortgages.
+Generally, eligible borrowers applying for Relief Refinance Mortgages may be subject to streamlined underwriting procedures and the value of eligible properties may be determined using an automated valuation model.
+The loan to value ("LTV") ratio on such Mortgages may be up to 105% without mortgage insurance if the original Mortgage did not bear mortgage insurance.
+We expect to start purchasing Relief

+Refinance Mortgages in the second quarter of 2009.
+Relief Refinance Mortgages must be originated on or before June 10, 2010.

+• Loan modification initiative.
+We call our initiative in this area our "Home Affordable Modification Program."
+Under this program, we will offer eligible borrowers who are delinquent or who are current but at risk of imminent default on their Mortgages modifications that reduce their monthly principal and interest payments on their Mortgages.
+The program seeks to provide a uniform, consistent regime that servicers would use in modifying Mortgages to prevent foreclosures.
+Under the program, servicers that service Mortgages will be provided incentives to reduce at-risk borrowers' monthly Mortgage payments to a minimum of 31% of gross monthly income, which may be achieved through a variety of methods, including interest rate reductions, term extensions and principal forbearance.
+We will bear the full cost of these modifications and will not receive a reimbursement from Treasury.
+Servicers will be paid incentive fees both when they originally modify a loan, and over time, if the modified loan remains current.
 Borrowers whose Mortgages are modified through this program will also accrue monthly incentive payments that will be applied to reduce their principal as they successfully make timely payments over a period of five years.
 Freddie Mac, rather than Treasury, will bear the costs of these servicer and borrower incentive fees.
 Mortgage holders are also entitled to certain subsidies for reducing the monthly payments from 38% to 31% of the borrower's income; however, we will not receive such subsidies on Mortgages.
-HAMP applies to Mortgages originated on or before January 1, 2009 and will expire on December 31, 2012.
+The program will apply to Mortgages originated on or before January 1, 2009 and will expire on December 31, 2012.